 Clayton is an award-winning journalist and experienced network news correspondent known for engaging storytelling and an understanding of public relations and crisis communications, forged through a career reporting on complex issues around the country and the globe.
 In July 2021 he joined the E.W.
-Scripps Company as a national correspondent for Newsy.
-Previously, he was at ABC News, appearing on "Good Morning America", "World News Tonight" and "Nightline", covering everything from breaking news to entertainment features for millions of viewers.
+Scripps Company as a national correspondent for Newsy, now Scripps News.
+Previously he was at ABC News, appearing on "Good Morning America", "World News Tonight" and "Nightline", covering everything from breaking news to entertainment features for millions of viewers.
 (He's also a big Star Wars fan.)
 Clayton is a proven team leader and competitive storyteller with the ability to report and write accurately and on deadline for television, radio and online platforms while upholding the highest journalistic standards.

 Researchers are desperately trying to save coral reefs by transplanting them from warm to cooler waters.